 The sight made my dive that morning, but I also had the fortune to have a very curious six-foot long Reef Shark circle Carol and I several times as we

 moved slowly along the wall at a 50 foot depth.
 My dive partner used her chalk board and wrote, "Curious Teen" on it after it moved by us and over us 8 or 10 times, passing just 20 feet away.
 We

 also spotted a Yellow Tail Moray and a giant 6-pound lobster in the coral rocks to highlight a wonderful dive experience.

 I was checking out the unique dive program offered by the Beaches Turks & Caicos Resort and Spa.
 The resort has one of the most comprehensive dive

 programs in the Caribbean and is located on one of the "top ten

 free of charge.
 Families and non-certified persons can take part in the resort dive courses and get certified, or for those with only a couple of days at the property, get qualified to

 I spent just three days in the tiny country consisting of 40 small islands in the Atlantic just north of Haiti.
 Its

 main island of Provo is a favorite travel destination of mine, as I have been there several times and actually, from my extensive diving around the Caribbean and Pacific, have called the island the "world's best snorkeling spot".

 One program of interest to divers at Beaches Turks & Caicos Resort Villages and Spa is the "Live It Up 'n Dive" months taking place

 bonfire, etc. There are 16 specialty dining options to "fuel up on" at the meal times.

 The resort is made up of 3 distinct villages, the Caribbean, the French, and my favorite, the Italian.
 There are 6 pools, a giant water park, and 614

 rooms and suites spread out over 65 acres adjacent the island's most beautiful white powder beach.
 The concierge services and amenities are extensive for a family vacation that won't be forgotten.

 For more information on Beaches Turks & Caicos Resort & Spa's beautiful luxury

-beachfront accommodations and diving packages, contact firstname.lastname@example.org, phone 649-946-8000 or visit their website at www.beaches.com. -
+beachfront accommodations and diving packages, contact firstname.lastname@example.org, phone 649-946-8000 or visit their website at www.beaches.com.